tendermint/tendermint/docs/tutorials/go-built-in.md

 ### 1.3.2 BeginBlock -> DeliverTx -> EndBlock -> Commit

-When Tendermint Core has decided on the block, it's transfered to the application in 3 parts: `BeginBlock`, one `DeliverTx` per transaction and `EndBlock` in the end.
-DeliverTx are being transfered asynchronously, but the responses are expected to come in order.
+When Tendermint Core has decided on the block, it's transferred to the application in 3 parts: `BeginBlock`, one `DeliverTx` per transaction and `EndBlock` in the end.
+DeliverTx are being transferred asynchronously, but the responses are expected to come in order.

 ```go